grab/engineering-blog/_posts/2024-10-30-reduced-memory-cpu-usage-grabx-sdk.md

 ### Partition data by service

 The proposed solution involved partitioning the data based on services.
-This approach was chosen because a single configuration typically belonged to a single service, and most services primarily needed to read configurations that pertained to their own service.
+We chose this approach because a single configuration typically belonged to a single service, and most services primarily needed to read configurations that pertained to their own service.

 Upon analysing the distribution of service-configuration, we discovered that 98% of client services required less than 1% of the total configuration data.
 Despite this, they were required to maintain and reload 100% of the configuration data.
 Furthermore, the service with the largest number of configurations only required 20% of the total configuration data.